robert-commonsku/ps-caching-proxy/ARCHITECTURE.md

 - All requests require a password
   - We reject any request without a password
+  - May revise this if suppliers use the id field as a token
 - All methods on the service are available to all authenticated Users
   - We should probably verify this with some spot checks
 - All Users receive the same configuration data when they supply the same inputs